prefapp/charts/charts/argo-workflows-operations/README.md

 ## Values File Structure

 The values file should define global configurations and a list of operations.
-Each feature should specify the necessary inputs and schedule for the operation.
+Each operation should specify the necessary inputs and schedule for the operation.

 ### Global Configuration